Vijay M. Rao, MD

 David C. Levin Professor & Chair, Department of Radiology

 Educational activities are based on the subspecialty expertise of faculty.
-Resident conferences are held twice daily, and most of the divisions maintain extensive teaching files.
-Access to University medical school library and on-line journals is also a valuable asset.
-Research projects are required of all residents.
-Many of which are accepted for presentation at national meetings.
+Resident conferences, provided by attending radiologists, are held twice daily, and most of the divisions maintain extensive teaching files which are available on-line.
+Access to University medical school library and on-line journals is also a valuable asset as are department funded learning tools such as RADPrimer and STATdx.
+Research projects are required of all residents, many of which are accepted for presentation at national meetings.
 Several of our residents have won national awards for research, or have been selected to participate in Introduction to Research programs sponsored by national radiology societies.

 The deadline to apply is October 15th of each year.